salujajaskeerat/ELP305-TribeD-documentation/index.md

 | | Biogas Chamber (Underground) |
 | Room height | 10 ft |

-The following figure shows the top view of the house:
+The following figure (Fig 1) shows the top view of the house:

 <img src="./Images/House%20Top%20View%20(Labelled).png" width="400px">

-The following figure shows the isometric view of the house:
+The following figure (Fig 2) shows the isometric view of the house:

 <img src="./Images/Isometric%20View%20.png" width="400px">

-The following table contains information about different rooms in the house along with their specifications:
+The following table (Table 2) contains information about different rooms in the house along with their specifications:

 | Room | Item | Quantity | Specifications |
 |-------|------|----|----|